The Culmination (A Biblical Story)

 Why was he calling it light?
 It wasn’t light.
 It was a ripple.
 A rustling.
 Not a light.
 Not in terms of his eyes.
 In terms of his spirit...

-‘It’s what you see,’ he repeated to this rustling.
+‘It’s what you see,’ he repeated unknowingly to this rustling.

 In an instant, he was on the other side of the gallery, in a place still occupied but unaffected by his medical emergency.

-He glimpsed their faces as they looked up at the paintings.
+As if within the painting, he glimpsed their faces as they looked up at the piece.

 As if he himself were the paint on the canvas and he saw –